Dr Jamie Kennedy-Turner

 I studied Psychology at the University of York, graduating in 2013, after which I worked in a variety of clinical roles while undergoing additional academic study and clinical training.

 I first studied at the University of Edinburgh in 2017, having moved up to complete an MSc in Applied Psychology for Children and Young People at the University of Edinburgh, while training to be a Clinical Associate in Applied Psychology (CAAP).
 I loved living in Edinburgh and studying on this course, which I finished in 2018.
-I then worked for NHS Lanarkshire as a Mental Health Clinician in the CAMHS Early Interventions Team for a number of months before gaining a place on the Edinburgh DClinPsychol training course, from which I graduated in 2021.
+I then worked for NHS Lanarkshire as a Mental Health Clinician in the CAMHS Early Interventions Team before gaining a place on the Edinburgh DClinPsychol training course, from which I graduated in 2021.
 I was a CAMHS-aligned trainee, whose research focused on investigating the associations between expressed emotion (EE), attachment, reflective functioning and self-harm in late adolescence/emerging adulthood.

 Postgraduate teaching